ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-search-functions.md

 !!! note "Note"
     For UTF-8 case we use 3-gram distance.
 All these are not perfectly fair n-gram distances.
 We use 2-byte hashes to hash n-grams and then calculate the (non-)symmetric difference between these hash tables – collisions may occur.
 With UTF-8 case-insensitive format we do not use fair `tolower` function – we zero the 5-th bit (starting from zero) of each codepoint byte and first bit of zeroth byte if bytes more than one – this works for Latin and mostly for all Cyrillic letters.

-## countSubstrings(haystack, needle) {#countSubstrings}
+## countSubstrings {#countSubstrings}

-Count the number of substring occurrences
+Counts the number of substring occurrences.

-For a case-insensitive search, use the function `countSubstringsCaseInsensitive` (or `countSubstringsCaseInsensitiveUTF8`).
+For a case-insensitive search, use [countSubstringsCaseInsensitive](../../sql-reference/functions/string-search-functions.md#countSubstringsCaseInsensitive) or [countSubstringsCaseInsensitiveUTF8](../../sql-reference/functions/string-search-functions.md#countSubstringsCaseInsensitiveUTF8) functions.

 **Syntax**